abhiTronix/azure_video_downloader/README.md

 ### Usage

-1. Open a terminal/command-prompt/powershell of your choice, in the script_folder where your script exists.
+1. Open a terminal/command-prompt/powershell of your choice, in the `azure_video_downloader` folder where your script exists.

 2. To get started, you can view help by simply use "-h / --help" flag for getting familiar with all the available options: